As a homeowner, there will come a time when your initial fixed period comes to an end and you have the option to remortgage your home.

 You won’t be generating additional income from this property, so that’s two lots of mortgage payments you will be covering out of your own pocket.

-If you are looking at your options for taking out a remortgage to buy another property, it’s recommended that you speak with a specialist.
+If you are looking at your options for taking out a remortgage to release equity, as a means to buy another property, it’s recommended that you speak with a specialist.

 Book your free remortgage review today and a member of our dedicated remortgage advice team.
 They’ll run through your case and make sure you’re able to proceed, before you release some equity from your home.